Crescent has implemented a pandemic plan that is flexible, transparent, and prioritizes the health and safety of our community.

 A significant amount of construction took place during summer 2020 in response to the Ministry of Education’s Safe School Reopening Guidelines.

 Rooms have been enlarged, and additional classrooms have been created, to accommodate an average cohort size of 15 students while maintaining physical distancing.
 Spaces such as the Middle School art and drama rooms have been relocated to keep the three school divisions distinct and minimize student movement across campus.

 Harkness tables have been replaced by individual work stations.
 Classrooms have been decluttered and “soft” furniture placed temporarily in storage to minimize surface contamination.
 Hand sanitizer stations are liberally positioned by every classroom door and throughout the hallways.

-We are adding non-contact faucets and water stations, and modifying door configurations to minimize high-touch areas.
-We have also improved air circulation and are in the process of completing air purification so as to reduce particulate matter, bacteria, and viruses.
+Non-contact faucets and water stations have been added and door configurations modified to minimize high-touch areas.
+We have improved air circulation and completed air purification to reduce particulate matter, bacteria, and viruses.

-Extensive wayfinding signage will be installed to direct student traffic and minimize congestion in hallways and stairwells.
+Extensive wayfinding signage has been installed to direct student traffic and minimize congestion in hallways and stairwells.

-We have contracted a leading cleaning consulting firm to audit our cleaning practices and recommend the optimal infection prevention and control program.
-This includes which procedures and processes to follow and appropriate cleaning products and sanitization misters to purchase.
-They will also conduct cleaning and sanitizing education and training with our Facilities Team.
-High touch surfaces will be cleaned at minimum twice daily.
-We will undertake continuous monitoring of external guidelines to ensure we are current with best practices.
+We contracted a leading cleaning consulting firm to audit our cleaning practices and recommend the optimal infection prevention and control program.
+This included which procedures and processes to follow and appropriate cleaning products and sanitization misters to purchase.
+They also conducted cleaning and sanitizing education and training with our Facilities Team.
+High touch surfaces are cleaned at minimum twice daily.
+We are continuously monitoring external guidelines to ensure we are current with best practices.

 “Cohorting” refers to minimizing the number of students and teachers any individual comes in contact with, and to maintaining consistency within those contacts as much as possible.
 This is done to limit the potential spread of infection should an individual contract the virus that causes COVID-19.